carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-Every step of a workflow needs an name, the first step of our workflow is called `fastqc`.
-Each of the steps needs a `run` field, `in` field and `out` field.
+Every step of a workflow needs an name, the first step of the workflow is called `fastqc`.
+Each step needs a `run` field, an `in` field and an `out` field.
-The `run` field contains the location of the cwl file of the tool we want to run.
-The `in` field connects the `inputs` field to the `fastqc` tool we want to run.
+The `run` field contains the location of the CWL file of the tool to be run.
+The `in` field connects the `inputs` field to the `fastqc` tool.
-The `fastqc` tool has an input parameter callen `reads_file`, so we need to connect the `reads_file_fi` to `fastq`.
+The `fastqc` tool has an input parameter callen `reads_file`, so it needs to connect the `reads_file_fi` to `fastq`.
-Lastly, the `out` field is a list of output parameters from the tool we want to use.
-In our example, the `fastqc` tool produces an output file called `html_file`.
+Lastly, the `out` field is a list of output parameters from the tool to be used.
+In this example, the `fastqc` tool produces an output file called `html_file`.

 The last part of the script is the `output` field.
 ~~~